-It is in Advanced Algebra that students pull together and apply the accumulation of learning that they have from their previous courses, with content grouped into six critical areas, organized into units.
+It is in Algebra II/Advanced Algebra that students pull together and apply the accumulation of learning that they have from their previous courses, with content grouped into six critical areas, organized into units.
 They apply methods from probability and statistics to draw inferences and conclusions from data.
-Students expand their repertoire of functions to include polynomial, rational, and radical functions.
-They expand their study of right triangle trigonometry to model periodic phenomena.
-And, finally, students bring together all of their experience with functions and geometry to create models and solve contextual problems.
+Students expand their repertoire of functions to include quadratic (with complex solutions), polynomial, rational, and radical functions.
+And, finally, students bring together all of their experience with functions to create models and solve contextual problems.
 The Mathematical Practice Standards apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.

-Unit 2: This unit develops the structural similarities between the system of polynomials and the system of integers.
+This unit develops the structural similarities between the system of polynomials and the system of integers.
 Students draw on analogies between polynomial arithmetic and base-ten computation, focusing on properties of operations, particularly the distributive property.
 Students connect multiplication of polynomials with multiplication of multi-digit integers, and division of polynomials with long division of integers.
-Students identify zeros of polynomials and make connections between zeros of polynomials and solutions of polynomial equations.
-The unit culminates with the fundamental theorem of algebra.
+Students will find inverse functions and verify by composition that one function is the inverse of another function.

-Unit 3: Rational numbers extend the arithmetic of integers by allowing division by all numbers except 0.
+Rational numbers extend the arithmetic of integers by allowing division by all numbers except 0.
 Similarly, rational expressions extend the arithmetic of polynomials by allowing division by all polynomials except the zero polynomial.
 A central theme of this unit is that the arithmetic of rational expressions is governed by the same rules as the arithmetic of rational numbers.
 Similarly, radical expressions follow the rules governed by irrational numbers.

-Unit 6: In this unit students synthesize and generalize what they have learned about a variety of function families.
+In this unit students synthesize and generalize what they have learned about a variety of function families.
 They explore the effects of transformations on graphs of diverse functions, including functions arising in an application, in order to abstract the general principle that transformations on a graph always have the same effect regardless of the type of the underlying functions.
 They identify appropriate types of functions to model a situation, they adjust parameters to improve the model, and they compare models by analyzing appropriateness of fit and making judgments about the domain over which a model is a good fit.
-They determine whether it is best to model with multiple functions creating a piece wise function.
+They determine whether it is best to model with multiple functions creating a piecewise function.
+Students will also explore finite the sum of finite geometric series.
 The description of modeling as "the process of choosing and using mathematics and statistics to analyze empirical situations, to understand them better, and to make decisions" is at the heart of this unit.
-The narrative discussion and diagram of the modeling cycle should be considered when knowledge of functions,statistics, and geometry is applied in a modeling context.
+The narrative discussion and diagram of the modeling cycle should be considered when knowledge of functions and statistics is applied in a modeling context.